christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 Run the align_models.sh - "bash align_models.sh" <br>

 Result: <br>
-After executing the above script, inside the project directory there will be an directory called "align".
+After executing the above script, inside the project directory ({6}/projects/*) there will be an directory called "align".
 Within the "align" directory <br>
 they will exist three .bin files.
 Using these we will reconstruct the aligned dense scene

+## 1.1.3 Creating dense scene (manually)
+This process is currently performed manually (in the future check colmap cli)
+Steps:
+1. Navigate at {2}/colmap/build - "cd {2}/colmap/build"
+2. Open the colmap GUI by - "colmap gui"
+3. "File" -> "Import model", and select the directory {6}/projects/*/align where the * is the project that is in {6}/projects/latest.txt (currently working on)|
+4. You will be asked to "specify a valid database and image path".
+Click "Yes"
+5. In the "Database" section click "New", name it "database" and click "Save"
+6. In the "Images" section click "Select", navigate one parent directory up at {6}/projects/* and select the "images" directory {6}/projects/*/images, Click "Open"
+7. Click "Save"
+8. "Reconstruction" -> "Dense reconstruction"
+9. At the "Workspace" section, click "Select" and select the {6}/projects/*/align directory, and click "Open"
+10. Click "Undistortion", when done click "Stereo", when done click "Fusion", if asked to visualize the scene click "Yes", click "Poisson"
+11. Close the colmap gui, optionally save the project

-## 1.1.3 Cropping models with aabb and ground truth poses (v.1.0.2)
+## 1.1.4 Cropping models with aabb and ground truth poses (v.1.0.2)
 crop_objects.py <br>
 Performs the following tasks: <br>
 1. Read object names (under criteria) used for the creation of the scene -> selected_objects (in model_def_list.txt) <br>